userdashboard/dashboard/readme.md

 # Storage backends

-Dashboard by default uses local disk, this is good for development and under certain circumstances but generally you should use any of Redis, PostgreSQL, MySQL, MongoDB or S3-compatible for storage.
+Dashboard by default uses local disk, this is good for development and under some circumstances like an app your family uses, but generally you should use any of Redis, PostgreSQL, MySQL, MongoDB or S3-compatible for storage.

 |                                                                                                                                             | Name        | Description                             | Package                                                                                          | Repository                                                    |
 |---------------------------------------------------------------------------------------------------------------------------------------------|-------------|-----------------------------------------|--------------------------------------------------------------------------------------------------|---------------------------------------------------------------|